truck-dispatch/server/README.md

 POST {BASE_URL}/chat

-For this, we need to first create a chat log to be able to attain our chatId.
+For this, we need to first create a chat log to be able to attain our chatLog.

 ```
 {
   message: string,
   senderId: string,
   receiverId: string,
-  chatId: string
+  chatLog: string
 }
 ```